ZhiyuanArbin/ChannelManagerArchitecture/README.md

 1. Create an instance of the `BatteryTestingService` class.
 2. Call the desired control type function, such as `runCCCV`.
-3. Data from the M4 core is processed through the ChannelDataService's `processM4Data` function.
+3. Data from the M4 core is automatically and continuously received and processed by the dedicated m4DataThread, which:
+    * Updates the central channel data table with the latest measurements
+    * Triggers registered callbacks when conditions are met
+    * Makes current data available through getter methods (getVoltage, getCurrent, getDvDt, etc.)

 ## Conclusion